 \section{Related Work}

-\paragraph{Vision-Language-Action Models.} Leveraging advancements in pre-trained vision foundation models \citep{radford2021CLIP,oquab2023dinov2,dosovitskiy2020vit}, large language models (LLMs) \citep{brown2020gpt3,touvron2023llama,bai2023qwentechnicalreport}, and vision-language models (VLMs) \citep{alayrac2022flamingo,li2022blip,li2023blip2,dai2023instructblip,liu2023llava,liu2023improvedllava}, Vision-Language-Action (VLA) frameworks \citep{Chi2023DiffusionPolicy,octomodelteam2024octoopensourcegeneralistrobot,kim24openvla,bu2025univla} have emerged as a powerful approach for embodied intelligence.
-These models bridge the gap between high-dimensional sensory inputs and physical-world actions by processing multimodal signals, such as camera feeds, sensor data, and natural language instructions, and translating them into actionable outputs for robotic systems.
-DiffusionPolicy \citep{Chi2023DiffusionPolicy} proposes a diffusion-based policy that generates robot actions through a conditional denoising diffusion process in the action space, iteratively refining actions based on visual observations.
-OpenVLA \citep{kim24openvla} integrates robotic actions into a language modeling framework by mapping action sequences to discrete tokens within a large language model.
-The recent work OpenVLA-OFT \citep{kim2025openvla-oft} further converts discrete action sequences into continuous representations, achieving improved inference efficiency and task performance.
+\textbf{Vision-Language-Action Models.} Leveraging advancements in pre-trained vision foundation models \cite{radford2021CLIP,oquab2023dinov2,dosovitskiy2020vit}, large language models (LLMs) \cite{brown2020gpt3,touvron2023llama,bai2023qwentechnicalreport}, and vision-language models (VLMs) \cite{alayrac2022flamingo,li2022blip,li2023blip2,dai2023instructblip,liu2023llava,liu2023improvedllava}, Vision-Language-Action (VLA) frameworks \cite{Chi2023DiffusionPolicy,octomodelteam2024octoopensourcegeneralistrobot,kim24openvla,bu2025univla} have emerged as a powerful approach for embodied intelligence.
+Specifically, DiffusionPolicy \cite{Chi2023DiffusionPolicy} proposes a diffusion-based policy that generates robot actions through a conditional denoising diffusion process in the action space, iteratively refining actions based on visual observations.
+OpenVLA \cite{kim24openvla} integrates robotic actions into a language modeling framework by mapping action sequences to discrete tokens within a large language model.
+The recent work OpenVLA-OFT \cite{kim2025openvla-oft} further converts discrete action sequences into continuous representations, achieving improved efficiency and performance.